paul-thebaud/phpunit-generator/README.md

 `--dev` option is used to install this package only in development environment.

-## Basic usage
+## Basic usages

 A detailed documentation is available [here](DOCUMENTATION.md), but here is a simple description of usages.

 PhpUnitGen basic usage is from command line with the following command.
+Use this command in project root directory.

 ```bash
 $ php ./vendor/bin/phpunitgen
 ```

-__Note__: All across your generated tests skeletons, you will find `@todo` PHP annotations to complete them.
+__Note__: All across your generated tests skeletons, you will find `@todo` PHP annotations to complete your unit tests.

 For this command, you will need a configuration file written in `Yaml`, `Json` or `Php`.